 The schedule at NEXT WAVE typically runs Monday to Thursday and includes seminars, workshops and case studies, mostly during the day, with a part of the programme also taking place in the evenings.
 Study trips will also include weekends.

 Can I pursue a full-time job while enrolled in the programme?

 Due to the intensive nature of the course, a full-time employment during the programme will be too big of a workload.
 Based on the individual circumstances, we recommend participants to reduce their working time to 10 hours per week and focus mainly on the content of the training programme.

 Will I receive a degree at the end of NEXT WAVE?

 No official academic degree will be awarded, since this programme is outside of any bachelor or master course.
+The NEXT WAVE Summit and Pitch will provide you with the opportunity to present your individual project and yourself to an audience of professionals.
 You will receive a certificate that states the content of the curriculum but no credits will be given.
 The core benefits of attending NEXT WAVE are the learning experience, the material and examples that you will be able to present to potential clients and employers as well as the international network you will build.